To make reservations, visit www.reservecalifornia.com

 Marin Garden Club Group Camp lies in a lovely redwood grove on the north end of the old town site of Weott.
 Open Memorial Day to Labor Day, it has one group site for 40 people, for tent camping only.
 (Due to a limited turnaround area, RV's and trailers are not permitted.)
 The site has picnic tables, fire rings, and flush toilets.
 Campers are welcome to use the hot pay showers at nearby Burlington Campground.

 For the visitor seeking a wilderness backpacking experience, Humboldt Redwoods offers five trail camps.
 They generally have bear boxes and pit toilets, but not always water.
-Hikers should inquire about water before departing and be sure to take a map. [link to map info at beginning of hiking section] Dogs and other pets are not allowed on trails or at trail camps.
+Campers MUST register with a State Park employee for trail camps at any open and staffed campground entrance before departing.
+Hikers should inqire about water before departing and be sure to take a map (physical maps are available at the Visitor Center and at front country campground entrance stations).
+Brochure with park trail map.
+Dogs and other pets are not allowed on trails or at trail camps.

 The easiest camp to reach, Johnson Camp is located at an old "tie hackers" camp, and several dilapidated huts are nearby.
 This area is notorious for mosquitoes, especially early in the season.
 Grasshopper Camp is on the edge of a meadow just beneath the top of 3,379-foot Grasshopper Mountain.
 The strenuous climb to this camp rewards the backpacker with 360-degree 100-mile views.
 Beneath old-growth redwoods, Whiskey Flat Camp is named for the notorious still that was here during Prohibition.
 Hansen Ridge Camp offers views to the King Range on the edge the Pacific Ocean and spectacular sunsets.
 On upper Bull Creek, Bull Creek Camp is hard to reach and therefore likely of all the trail camps to provide solitude.